bahgat-ahmed/Python-and-Machine-Learning-Practice/README.md

-# Python & Machine Learning Practice
+# Python and Machine Learning Practice

 Here I put my practice in **Python** and **Machine Learning**.